 A caster is immune to the effects of her own Dispel, unless she specifically declares that she is targeting herself.

 Entangle

 Druid - Rank 8

-Length 300 syllables Duration
+Length 300 syllables Duration 5 minutes

-Range Throwing distance Area of Effect
+Range Throwing distance Area of Effect 3 ft. radius

 Material Component Brown spell ball